mykbit/Flow-Forwarding/README.md

 networks deployed in regions where traditional infrastructure is unavailable, such as those affected by natural disasters.

-The design of forwarding mechanisms aims to reduce the reduce the communication necessary to establish forwarding information while providing flexibility and fault-tolerance.
+The design of forwarding mechanisms aims to reduce the communication necessary to establish forwarding information while providing flexibility and fault-tolerance.
 This project is a proof-of-concept implementation of this approach.

 ## Features
 Flow Forwarding features two main components: endpoints and routers.
 The following are the capabilities of each component: